sheisol310/Mask-Detection/README.md

 </p>

 ## 4. Tutorial Video
-**If you are still confused about how to run the program or any codes in the program, check the video below : <br>** [Project Demonstration: Mask Detection Version.1 filmed by Gene](https://www.youtube.com/watch?v=6DYBsyY_49Q&list=PLAw64YPvAOFVYBmnczovFdXnxbfM3zvg0&index=2&ab_channel=ProjectV.AkiraCh.%E3%82%A2%E3%82%AD%E3%83%A9)
+**If you are still confused about how to run the program or any codes in the program, check the Youtube video below : <br>** [Project Demonstration: Mask Detection Version.1 filmed by Gene](https://www.youtube.com/watch?v=6DYBsyY_49Q&list=PLAw64YPvAOFVYBmnczovFdXnxbfM3zvg0&index=2&ab_channel=ProjectV.AkiraCh.%E3%82%A2%E3%82%AD%E3%83%A9)
 # Conclusion
 ## Advantages : Quick data collection to support machine learning.<br>